Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

   * SlowLoris Attack - *(tries to keep many connections to the target web server open and hold them open as long as possible)*

 * **Amplification Attack**
-Generate a high volume of packets to flood the target website without alerting the intermediary, by returning a large reply to a small request.
+	* Generate a high volume of packets to flood the target website without alerting the intermediary, by returning a large reply to a small request.
 The basic defense against these attacks is blocking spoofed-source packets.

+* **Smurf Attack**
-* **Smurf Attack** - flooded with spoofed ping messages.
+	* Flooded with spoofed ping messages.

-## Distributed-Denial-of-Service (DDoS)
+### Distributed-Denial-of-Service (DDoS)
 Uses multiple systems to attack a single host - Generally controlled by **BotNets**, which is a type of malware that uses remotely controlled malicious software to control a large range of computers.

 ## Host Threats